datacentricdesign/id5415/collections/_id5415/3-2-assignment.md

 Note that you can call is_light_on like so: `is_light_on(lux)`, because the threshold by default is 10. if you want to specify it, you can do so as well: `is_light_on(lux, new_threshold)`.

-From this,  can you create a function to trigger when its off?
-Can you merge these two functions in one?
+From this, can you create a function to trigger when it's off?
+Can you then merge these two functions in one?

 With this, you're free to explore more/different events (detect when a cupboard is open, change bulb brightness according to temperature, etc), and different trigger actions!